-Look at the General Training Task 1 responses below.
-Can you guess which one got the highest score?
+Look at the General Training Informal Letter Task below.

 - put a few exclamation marks!

 - use phrasal verbs (‘come with me’ instead of ‘accompany me’) and colloquial expressions/idioms if you’re confident they’re correct (‘How cool is that?’)

 - choose an informal way of starting and finishing the letter

 - use contractions (I’m, I’d, I can’t etc)

 - don’t be too polite – remember you’re talking to a friend

 - adopt a ‘spoken’ style by dropping unnecessary words (